rubocode/cpp/elements/index.md

 C++ changed the game by making it possible to define a new user type together with the functions that operated on it.
 This was achieved with the concept of the class, borrowed by Stroustrup from Simula.
 Object-oriented programming was the result.

-The realization that you need to call the same function on different types (sort() for example) resulted in generic programming techniques being incorporated.
+The realization that you need to call the same function on different types — sort() for example — resulted in generic programming techniques being incorporated.
 You wrote one definition that operated on a generic type T and the compiler generated the individual implementations for each of the specific types.

 This is the essential ideological core of C++.
 The rest is design — syntactical choices with a keen eye on completeness and performance.